 This may seem incomprehensible but the local nature of Irish politics is one reason.
 It is often of great importance to a voter that a candidate lives close to them or went to school with their aunt or attended their father’s funeral.
 Or voters may be particularly exercised by a local issue – the retention of a hospital that is threatened with closure or the promise of a new road – and vote according to a candidate’s opinion on that issue.

 Or they may vote randomly or by the candidate’s hair colour or in alphabetical order or by age – sometimes it seems that odd.

 Bizarre as it may seem, that is really the beauty of proportional representation – you decide which and how many candidates to vote for, you decide what are the important issues for you, no matter how peripheral they may be or how small a minority you are in, and your vote is just as important as anyone else’s.

 Protest Voting and Spoiled Votes

 If a voter does not enter numbers beside candidates in a way that clearly indicates their preferences, or writes anything else on their ballot paper, their vote is spoiled and is not counted.

 It is not unusual for protest voters to use their ballot paper to register their complaint about an issue that is important to them, by writing on the paper and thus spoiling their vote.
 It may make the voter feel better, but is a fairly futile exercise and those at whom the complaint is directed with probably never see it.

 In most cases though voters in Ireland have a chance to vent their spleen prior to the elections with actual candidates, as personal door to door canvasses and local ‘walkabouts’ are a core part of every campaign.
-However voters even when angry or opinionated in private tend to be quite polite when actually faced with a canvasser or a candidate, and readily promise their first preference vote to everyone.
+In reality most voters even when angry or opinionated in private tend to be quite polite when actually faced with a canvasser or a candidate and some will readily promise their first preference vote to anyone who asks for it.